ashgupta1971/DualBootLinuxMint/index.md

 utilities under Windows 10 and Linux Mint.
 The reader can skip those that are not of interest.

-All commands which are executed on the linux command line must be done so as root.

 ## Preliminary Steps

 The initial steps which need to be performed are the same for both procedures: